yashmittalgroot/AI-Car/README.md

 * track.png - Track to train car.

 ## Issues and Problems
- used fix set of colour for track.
+* Used fix set of colour for track.
+* HyperParameters can be improved.
+* Neural Network may not be perfect(number of layers and nodes).

+## Future Improvements
+* Control velocity itself.

 ## Useful Links
 * [Deep Learning Cars(Unity based)](https://www.youtube.com/watch?v=Aut32pR5PQA)